crpalmer/pi-setup/README.txt

 sudo mkdir /mnt/1wire
 sudo apt-get install owserver owfs

-You need to add /etc/init.d/owfs which can be found in my github in keezer/server.
+You need to add setup the owfs service which can be found in my github in keezer/server.

 If using kiosk mode then you will need to start the services in /etc/rc.local

-start owserver
-start owfs

 ==== Kiosk Mode ====